2. MEMORY AND INTELLIGENCE COMMON CHARACTERISTICS

-Nonetheless, concepts can be differentiated somewhat artificially, emphasizing the ability to link or store information for intelligence and memory respectively.
-We say artificially because intelligence and memory can never be totally separated; we should try to keep this present so as not to lose perspective when dealing with certain lines of arguments.
+Nonetheless, concepts appear somewhat artificially, emphasizing the ability to link or store information for the brain.
+Intelligence and memory can never labor separated; a critical characteristic not to lose perspective when dealing with specific lines of arguments.

-Despite its relation, we are going to leave aside the problems that could arise from the study of the stances or theories on the existence of the soul-body (monism and dualism) and, although to a lesser extent, the mind-brain concepts (logical behaviorism - Wittgenstein, identity and functionalism) because they are more in the scope of theology and philosophy than in that of science.
+Despite its relation, it is better to leave aside the problems that could arise when studying the positions or theories on the existence of the soul-body (monism and dualism) and, although in a smaller degree, the concepts mind-brain (logical behaviorism - Wittgenstein, identity, and functionalism) to be in the scope of theology and philosophy more than in science.

-For example, there are cells specialized in searching for information in accordance with certain criteria, to analyze the relations according to the information that others have provided, etc. Specialization is even more evident in regards to memory; visual memory can be found in a different part of the brain than auditory or linguistic memory.
+For example, there are cells specialized in searching for information by detailed criteria previously provided.
+Also, visual memory can be in a different part of the brain than auditory or semantic memory.

-As we are all aware of, physiological endowment of particular ability or another can vary among individuals and their different functions and facets.
-But, at the same time, it would not make much sense if certain functions or mechanisms common to any type of memory or intelligence, appeared in one and not all the other types.
-In other words, genetic information of certain common functions of intelligence and memory are the same.
+The physiological endowment of ability varies among individuals and their different functions and facets.
+However, it would not make much sense if the same tasks to any memory or intelligence operated with different or mechanisms.
+In other words, the genetic information of specific roles is the same.

 Computers also have similar elements with their corresponding specialties.
-There is a central chip, a possible mathematical processor, a graphic card, etc. Regarding memory, there is RAM memory, extended, expanded, hard drive, etc.
+For example, there is a central chip, a possible mathematical processor, and a graphics card.
+Regarding memory, there is RAM, extended, expanded, and the hard drive.

-Regarding the subject of common functions, the example of computers clearly demonstrates what we are trying to say.
-The central processor can actually be used for many different purposes; two are, for example, as a mathematical calculator or to display graphics on the screen.
-This does not mean to say that more specific elements that improve general operation cannot exist, like a mathematical processor.
+Regarding shared functions, the central processor of computers can work for many different purposes; two are, for instance, as a mathematical calculator or to display graphics on the screen.
+Of course, more specific elements improving general operation can exist, like a math processor.

-Nonetheless, we now find a special effect of complementariness beyond the normal effect.
-The greater our capacity of relating, the greater the efficiency of information provided by memory will be; but, at the same time, the information contributed will be greater from having a better memory manager.
+Now, there is a double effect of complementarity.
+The more advanced the relational capacity, the higher the efficiency of information provided by memory; and the data contributed will be superior from having a better memory manager.
 That is, intelligence operates twice, first as a memory manager, and second as an information analyzer.

-Consequently, it may not be so exaggerated to think that the extent of the intellectual power, broadly speaking, is equal to the product of the capacities of intelligence and memory considered separately.
-That is, standardizing individual scales from 0 to 10, the total potential will be found in a scale of 0 to 100 and, like in all the complementary elements, the equilibrium will be more powerful; average values of both will give us a potential of 25, while relatively extreme values such as 2 and 8 will give us 16.
+Consequently, it may be not so exaggerated that the extent of intellectual power is equal to the product of the capacities of intelligence and memory considered separately.
+That is, standardizing individual scales from 0 to 10; the total potential will be the scale of 0 to 100.
+Even more, as in all balancing elements, equilibrium will be more robust; average values of both will give a potential of 25, while relatively extreme values such as two and eight will provide 16.

-A computer's power is often measured both by the power of its central processor and the velocity of access to information and communication between its different parts; which affects the information manager's power in its phase of localization or recording.
+A computer's power is often measured both by the power of its central processor and the velocity of access to information and communication between its different parts.